Store operator fighting for profits after denial of beer license - KTVZ

 Click here for updates on this story

-ALBANY, GA (WFSB ) — Since the 1960s, a small store building has been tucked into the neighborhood on East Residence Avenue.
+ALBANY, GA (Albany Herald ) — Since the 1960s, a small store building has been tucked into the neighborhood on East Residence Avenue.

 During that time, previous operators have been able to sell beer from the 1209 E. Residence Ave. location, but that came to an abrupt halt this year.